jabolopes/csvstruct/README.md

 non-empty cell (without quotes) since that is compatible with the string type.

-A field of type `Int` must contain a non-empty numerical cell.
+A field of type `Int` can either an empty or non-empty cell containing a numerical value.

+Empty cells default initialize fields according to Go semantics.